BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 Both these trees will close the door of the fridge, eventually, but:

-- the tree on the __left__ side will always return SUCCESS if we managed to open and close the fridge.
+- the tree on the __left__ side will always return SUCCESS, no matter if we have actually grabbed the beer.

 - the tree on the __right__ side will return SUCCESS if the beer was there, FAILURE otherwise.